 Benares, Mayfair

-What: Benares has flown the flag for Indian fine dining in London for many, many years now, and despite the Berkeley Square location, you can get in and out for a steal thanks to the set menu, which starts at £43 for two courses.
-An extra few quid gets you a dessert as well - still at a very reasonable £49 a head.
-It's hard to imagine Sameer Taneja's confident cooking going for such a bargain, especially when it includes the likes of steamed Essex chicken momo with chestnut shorba and black summer truffle.
+What: Benares has flown the flag for Indian fine dining in London for many, many years now, and despite the Berkeley Square location, you can get in and out for just over 50 quid if you want, with two courses starting from £52.
+An extra few quid gets you a dessert as well!
+It's hard to imagine Sameer Taneja's confident cooking going for such a bargain, especially when it includes the likes of tandoori red-legged partridge, game keema with a slow-cooked egg, and date sticky toffee with walnut and bayleaf ice-cream.

 Michelin credentials: One Michelin star